rventura20/LinuxClassRepo/Homework_Summer_2020/Week02/Assignment03/Readme.md

 * 2>
 * 1>>
 * 2>>

 Clearly demonstrate that you understand the differences between these four.
+In lecture I will have done this exercise with wc.
+Note that to get 2> and 2>> to output anything you'll need to do something wrong so grep will throw and error message to stderr.

 ## Part 2 - Writing your own code to use stdin, stdout, stderr